 A short breather.

 After appropriately hearing The Sound of Music’s “So Long Farewell” throughout the stadium, the familiar revving of a Harley Davidson engine thrusts Motley Crue onto the stage with “Girls, Girls, Girls”.
 Mick Mars, looking that of a New Orleans crypt keeper, strums the crunchy chords as Vince Neil struts forth.
-Nikki Sixx looks to be in great shape, as opposed to the slightly chunky Nikki we saw a few years back, passing off a few pounds to frontman Vince Neil, whose chubby frame doesn’t keep him from rocking at full throttle.
+Nikki Sixx looks to be in great shape though frontman Vince Neil's slightly chubby frame doesn’t keep him from rocking at full throttle.
 Tommy also looks to be in peak form as he slams the cans with the same fervor and precision as ever.

 Outside of the pyrotechnics and amazing special effects, Motley Crue puts out a long, flavorful set that includes favorites “Wild Side”, “Same Ol’ Situation”, “Smokin’ in the Boy’s Room”, “Live Wire”, “Motherfucker of the Year” and a rocked out version of “Anarchy in the U.K.” complete with a squadron of masked combatants that shoot water into the crowd with high-powered Super Soakers.